Updated from: June 2016

 2 tablespoons extra virgin olive oil

-Place the ball of dough in a large flour-dusted bowl and lightly flour the top of your dough..
-Cover the bowl with a damp cloth and place in a warm room for about an hour until the dough has doubled in size.
+Place the ball of dough in a large flour-dusted bowl.
+Cover the bowl with a damp cloth and place in a warm room for about an hour or up to two hours until the dough has doubled in size.

-Cook pizza according to the recipe that you are using.
+Divide dough and cook according to recipe you are using.